alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide
-  :deck => "suspicious-minds",
-  :slide => 48,
+  slide_image2
+  filename="slide48.jpeg"
-  :alt => "A British Airways plane set against a blue sky."
+  alt="A British Airways plane set against a blue sky." caption="Image: [British Airways plane against a blue sky](https://pxhere.com/en/photo/751319), downloaded from Pxhere.
+CC0."
 %}
-  Image: [British Airways plane against a blue sky](https://pxhere.com/en/photo/751319), downloaded from Pxhere.
-  CC0.
-{% endslide %}

 One industry that does this really well is the aviation industry.